Car Insurance Report 2020: How does pricing stack up in your state and are you paying too much?

 One in five drivers are considering canceling their car insurance and another 25% have already cut their comprehensive cover.

-Lamont suggests car insurance customers keep a keen eye on the market, even if their current insurer offers discounts.
+Lamont suggests car insurance customers keep a keen eye on the market, even if they're currently getting some discounts.

-“Insurers try to make car owners stay with them through loyalty and rewards programs.
-But if you want to drive home a better deal on your insurance you would be much better off comparing premiums from a range of insurers and switching to the best deal you can find.”
+“Insurance companies try to make car owners stay with them through loyalty and rewards programs.
+But if you want to drive home a better deal on your insurance you would be much better off comparing a range of policies and premiums, then switching to the best deal you can find.”

 Tips for saving money